HaxeFlixel/flixel-docs/documentation/00_getting_started/02-hello-world-command-line.html.md

 ## Add the "Hello World" FlxText

-Adding the text is as simple as opening the `MenuState.hx` file in the newly created source folder.
+Adding the text is as simple as opening the `PlayState.hx` file in the newly created source folder.

 The file will look like this: